jhochrun99/CS3943InfoVis/GeoProject/README.md

 * `d3` contains the D3 library.

 * `data` contains datasets used by the visualizations.
-For now there is a toy dataset that contains the scores for a game and `countries.json`, which is a GeoJSON file for world countries.
-This file is derived from data from [Natural Earth](https://www.naturalearthdata.com).

 * `main.js` loads the datasets and then calls the visualization functions.

 * `visualizations` contains the code to make the visualizations.
-As an example, right now there is a bar chart and an empty world map.